 As for the cosmetics, a mild face cleanser is the first thing you’ll need.
 Nothing too harsh that would dehydrate your skin even further.
 Moisturizer should be light, refreshing and of course – very hydrating.
 If your skin type is dry, you can add a bit of some face oil on top.

 Also, a gentle scrub once or twice a week can significantly improve your complexion since dehydrated skin tends to develop a dead skin cell buildup and flaky patches.
+You can follow the scrub with this DIY Hydrating Face Mask for Bright Skin and Dewy Glow.

 But what dehydrated skin could use the most is a hydrating face serum.
 Serums supply the skin with a huge amount of high quality active ingredients, so they can replenish your skin in no time and restore that youthful glow.
 Especially serums that contain hyaluronic acid can be beneficial to dehydrated skin.